Everything you need to know about Tanya on Love Island

 What’s Tanya’s Instagram?

-You can find Tanya on @talkswithtt_, but this year all the contestants’ pages will be disabled while they’re in the villa.
+You can find Tanya on @talkswithtt_, but this year all the contestants’ pages are disabled while they’re in the villa.

 Join our commenting forum